tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 When a value `v` is produced by a process, it also assigns the associated time `v.time`.
-If the same value `v` is then re-proposed in a subsequent round of consensus, its retains its original time, assigned by its original proposer.
+If the same value `v` is then re-proposed in a subsequent round of consensus, it retains its original time, assigned by its original proposer.

 A value `v` should re-proposed when it becomes valid, i.e., when it receives `2f + 1 PREVOTES` in a round `r` of consensus.
 This means that processes with `2f + 1`-equivalent voting power accepted, in round `r`, both `v` and its associated time `v.time`.